 All work experience hours must occur within the academic calendar and may only be counted from one approved organization at a time.
-Under specific approved cases, students may switch organizations within the same semester and use hours from both organizations towards total work experience hours.
-Work Experience Instructor must approve the change.
-Designated Work Experience
+Under specific approved cases, students may switch organizations within the same semester and use hours from both organizations towards total work experience hours, however, the organization must both be the same type of Work Experience (Paid & Paid, Unpaid & Unpaid).
+Contact your Work Experience Instructor for approval, more information, and to complete the required forms.